SoftDevGang/jvm-types/README.md

 ### Lombok support

-Intellij IDEA need a plugin to be able to handle public `public final String value;` without errors.
+Intellij IDEA need a plugin to be able to handle `public final String value;` without errors.
 Install the Lombok Plugin and it will be handled properly.

 ### Deployment